Healing in the Qi Field

 The forms activate Qi circulation in three ways:

-3. The mind moves and directs Qi: Visualizing “blue sky” (this sends the individual Qi
+3. The mind moves and directs Qi: Visualizing “blue sky” (sends the

 Qi is a Cure for All Ailments